airbnb/chronon/docs/source/authoring_features/StagingQuery.md

 # Staging Query

 A StagingQuery can be used to express free form ETL (including joins/group by) within Chronon.
 They are typically used to express more complex logic that won't fit into the simple `query` facility provided by the source.
+However this logic can't be used to produce features that are updated in realtime.
+They can only be refreshed in batch mode.

 ```python
 v1 = StagingQuery(